 Please read closely King et al (2000).
 If you have read it before - read it again!
 I read it several times myself after I digested it first (it was a prominent working paper at that time).
 This piece is definitely on the "Top 10" list of papers every MA student has to digest.
-Also take a look at the Hanmer paper to understand the difference between average-case and observed-value approaches.
+Also take a look at the Hanmer & Kalkan paper to understand the difference between average-case and observed-value approaches.
 Which one do you prefer?
+Finally, to see an example how much substance you can convey through simulating quantities of interest, take a look at Abrajano et al.

-Week 8 (20 April 2016): Ordered Choice Models & How to write a publishable Paper
+Week 8 (18 April 2018): Ordered Choice Models & How to write a publishable Paper